deniseiras/Classification-Default-of-Credit-Card-Clients/README.md

 In credit markets, a typical problem is whether or not, given a person's information, they will repay their debt.
 From the database available at https://www.kaggle.com/datasets/uciml/default-of-credit-cardclients-dataset?resource=download, generate a predictive classification model (target variable: 'default.payment.next. month'), separate 30% of the base for testing and bring metrics to validate the model in question.

-Check the Notebook for more information
+Check resolution at the Notebook